johann-solo/oliveandmango.github.io/_posts/blog/2016-11-06-bean-salad.md

 ## Directions:

 1. Chop all herbs, onions and pickles and place in a bowl
-2. While you are chopping herbs, steam green beans until tender crisp and put in a a bowl of ice to stop the cooking process and so they keep that vibrant green colour, then drain well and add them to the bowl
+2. While you are chopping herbs, steam green beans until tender crisp and put in a bowl of ice to stop the cooking process and so they keep that vibrant green colour, then drain well and add them to the bowl
 3. Add beans to the bowl and toss gently
 4. Prepare dressing, pour over beans and toss to coat.
 Taste and add more and S &P if needed.
 Serve and enjoy!